 This case deals with the tricky issue of when a police officer can be sued for false imprisonment for making a baseless arrest.
-Although the court recognized the important interest of maintaining efficient and effective law enforcement, the court could not allow a bad-faith arrest to be protected from a charge of false imprisonment.
-We will discuss the policy considerations on both sides of this case as part of our false imprisonment discussion.
+Although the court recognized the important interest of maintaining efficient and effective law enforcement, the court could not allow a bad-faith arrest to be h controlled and chieffy favor chieffending the court could not allow a out faith affect to c protected from a charge of false imprisonment.
+We will discuss the policy considerations on bot sides of this case as part of our false imprisonment discussion.
+Documents: